approov/quickstart-golang-token-check/README.md

 * If the Approov Token is valid, the request is allowed to be processed by the API endpoint
 * If the Approov Token is invalid, an HTTP 401 Unauthorized response is returned

-You can choose to log JWT verification failures, but that typically has to go to another provider or you can use the Cloudflare `wrangler tail` command to see the logs from your computer, but that requires a subscription of another Cloudflare service.
+You can choose to log JWT verification failures, but we left it out on purpose so that you can have the choice of how you prefer to do it and decide the right amount of information you want to log.

 [TOC](#toc---table-of-contents)